Friday, November 28, 2025

 FOLLOWING Things 2XKO REALLY Needs

-But before we get to the things I want, I like to preface that Shaun stated that they are working hard on bringing 2XKO to consoles as soon as possible and I'm glad to hear that because I want 2XKO to be brought to consoles as soon as possible, especially since there are a lot of people who are itching to play it on console and so that tournament organizers wouldn't have to set up the PC version in offline tournaments as setting up the PC version of a fighting game in offline tournaments comes with problems when it comes to setting up controls and playing it on PS5 in offline tournaments would alleviate that.
+But before we get to the things I want, I like to preface that Shaun stated that they are working hard on bringing 2XKO to consoles in its full form as soon as possible.
+I'm glad to hear that because I want 2XKO to be brought to consoles as soon as possible so that we don't have to keep on playing the PC version when we want to play it on the big screen and that tournament organizers don't have to set up the PC version in offline tournaments as setting up the PC version of a fighting game in offline tournaments comes with problems when it comes to setting up controls and playing it on PS5 in offline tournaments would alleviate that.

-This resulted in setting up an offline tournament for Them's Fightin' Herds on the PS5 version to alleviate control problems completely.
+This resulted in setting up an offline tournament for Them's Fightin' Herds on the PS5 version to alleviate problems of setting up controls completely.
 The control settings have unfolded really quick and that's the only thing that porting Them's Fightin' Herds to consoles has benefitted.
 Since they're working hard on bringing 2XKO to console as soon as possible, it can be either in early December or after the Game Awards, which I think it's perfect.

-Now that you're caught up on my info about console, on to listing the things I want.
+Now that you're caught up on my rambling about console, on to listing the things I want.

 Custom Lobbies